UtrechtUniversity/PoC-scoping-review/README.md

 If you are not able to follow the prior steps, you may also consider reviewing the [documents](docs/reports) explaining and documenting the analyses.

-Although I have made significant efforts to ensure reproducibility of this project, I encourage you to [contact me](mailto:j.mancillagalindo@uu.nl) or post a request in this repository in case you encounter any issues.

 ### Code

 -   [literature_search.qmd](R/literature_search.qmd).